K-S-K/CV/Articles/32_SDT_FW/Article.md

 **Development period:** 2024-2025.

-**Practical application:** The Algorhytms testing and debuggging.
+**Practical application:** The Algorithms testing and debugging.

 **Project purpose:** It is a scientific tool in C# for testing and tuning spacecraft attitude control algorithms, originally prototyped in Python and Java by the scientists in the Astronomisches Rechen-Institut.
-Gathering all these algorithms togather, we got a fast, configurable, and production-ready framework tailored for the development and adjust the algorithms for of the next generation of spacecraft.
+Gathering all these algorithms together, we got a fast, configurable, and production-ready framework tailored for the development and adjustment of the algorithms for the next generation of spacecraft.

 **Implementation technologies:** .Net Core, C#, Blazor.